Irozaih/trillo/README.md

 - [ ] Display a search suggestions menu when typing in search input
 - [X] Create captions for gallery images
 - [X] Make the page 100% responsive (`< 500px`)
+- [X] Optimize gifs and images

 ---

-### Licence
+### License

-*Copyright notice: [I am not offering any license in a prominent place!](https://choosealicense.com/no-permission/) This generally means that you have no permission from the creator of the software to use, modify, or share the software.*
+*Copyright notice: [I am not offering any license!](https://choosealicense.com/no-permission/) This generally means that you have no permission from the creator of the software to use, modify, or share the software.*

 This is a course project, not a software library that could be useful to open source community!
 You can code your own version by following the course mentioned in the [first section of this readme file](#trillo-a-flexbox-project).
 Good luck, and may the fourth be with you! *Pun intended. :see_no_evil: :hear_no_evil: :speak_no_evil:*